 Throughout these gun law pages, we will refer to gun laws that make it illegal for someone convicted of a felony to have a gun.
 A felony is a more serious crime than a misdemeanor.
 Most felonies under Colorado law are punishable by a prison sentence of more than one year.1 However, you cannot always tell if someone was convicted of a felony only by looking at the amount of time s/he actually served in prison since sentences are often reduced or pled down.
 If you are unsure if the abuser was convicted of a felony, you might want to talk to the prosecutor who handled the criminal case against the abuser to find out or go to the local criminal courthouse and try to search the records.

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

 According to Colorado state law, a person can only get a permit to carry a concealed handgun if all of the following conditions are met.
-The applicant must:
+The applicant:

-- be a legal resident of the state of Colorado (including a member of the armed forces who is stationed in Colorado and his/her immediate family members);
+- is a legal resident of Colorado, including a military service member stationed in Colorado and his/her immediate family members;

-- have never been convicted of a felony, attempt to commit a felony, or conspiracy to commit a felony;
+- has not been convicted of a felony, an attempted felony, or conspiracy to commit a felony;

-- have never been convicted of perjury related to information provided on a concealed handgun permit application;
+- has not been convicted of perjury related to information provided on a concealed handgun permit application;

-- not be an unlawful user of (or addicted to) drugs;
+- is not an unlawful user of, or addicted to drugs;

-- not have a temporary or final extreme risk protection order issued against him/her.1
+- does not have a temporary or final extreme risk protection order issued against him/her.1

 - not have or buy any firearms or ammunition for the duration of the order; and